 other information collected by the state that the department determines is relevant to a person doing business in the state.

-The Department of Technology Services provides web URL filtering on the State’s Network.
+The Division of Technology Services provides web URL filtering on the State’s Network.
 The Web URL Filter will restrict, monitor and log Internet usage of users on the State of Utah Network.
 The Web URL Filter assigns web sites to one of a number of predefined categories.
 Categories which are being blocked across all State of Utah networks are defined in the Enterprise Web Filter Policy 5000-0004.
 The restricted categories are subject to review and may be changed at any time.
 Exceptions may be granted upon request, based upon work requirements.